5.3-magnitude earthquake strikes central Nepal - ExBulletin

 5.3-magnitude earthquake strikes central Nepal

-An earthquake measuring 5.3 on the Richter scale hit Kathmandu Valley and other parts of central Nepal Saturday morning.
+Kathmandu, Aug.
+6 (PTI) An earthquake measuring 5.3 on the Richter scale jolted the Kathmandu Valley and other parts of central Nepal on Saturday morning.

 Officials said there were no reports of damage or injuries.